Course code: TAM322

 - A field report (2000 words +/- 10%), where the student analyzes the context of a particular congregation.

 Final assessment in TAM321 is the subject of one Term Project: a project-plan.
 This is a written essay comprised of 5000 words (+/- 20%).

 The project plan should identify one particular challenge with regard to growth and/or change in that particular context.
 With the help of theoretical insights and the context analysis of the field report the project plan should present a way to address this challenge that involves articulating how this as a challenge both for leadership and collaborative ministry.

-The assignment runs through the entire term, and is to be finally submitted one week after the second learning session.
+The assignment runs through the entire term, and is to be finally submitted on a date set by the exam administration.

 The Term Paper could be an individual piece of work or joint effort and is assessed according to the standard ECTS grading scale.

 A jointly design Term Project is expected to comprise of 5000 word per person, and represent deeper analysis and more detailed description of strategy.